Manibandh Shaktipeeth: Festivals and celebrations

-The temple sees large gatherings of worshippers during the Sharadiya Navratri (September–October) and Chaitra Navratri (March–April).
+The temple sees large gatherings of worshippers during Sharadiya Navratri (September–October) and Chaitra Navratri (March–April).
 Rituals performed during these festivals involve special prayers, offerings, and community participation.
-In addition to these, the annual Pushkar Fair or Pushkar Mela is a major event in the area, featuring camel races, cultural exhibitions, and spiritual gatherings that draw visitors from across India and abroad.
+In addition to these festivals, the annual Pushkar Fair, or Pushkar Mela, is a major event in the area, featuring camel races, cultural exhibitions, and spiritual gatherings that draw visitors from across India and abroad.